 Note: The "Bilge" circuit breaker must be turned on for this feature to operate.
-This will not drain significant power from your battery unless the bilge pump is required to run frequently because of a leak or excessive rainwater.
+This will not drain significant power from your battery unless the bilge pumps are required to run frequently because of a leak or excessive rainwater.
 This pumping system should not be relied on over an extended period of time.
 We suggest you frequently inspect your boat.

-Navigation Lights This controls the navigation lights.
+Navigation Lights This switch controls the navigation lights.
 The law requires the bow light and the 360 degree light (located at the transom) be turned on while running the boat after sunset or before dawn.

-Anchor This turns on the 360 degree light.
+Anchor This switch turns on the 360 degree light.
 This light is required by law to be on after sunset and before dawn when the boat is not moving.

-Accessories If you choose to add components to your boat like heaters, showers, stereo amplifiers, they can be wired to these breakers.
+Accessories If you choose to add components to your boat such as a heater, shower or stereo amplifier, they can be wired to these breakers.